ceroo1005/DATL/README.md

 -s_n | Number of samples per unknown cluster
 -m_n | Minimum transfer quantity

+About the comparison algorithm, you can use it [here](https://github.com/ceroo1005/DATL/tree/main/methods).

 # Example Results
 Here we give the relevant experimental information.